 The United States and its allies find themselves at a critical juncture in the fight against transnational organized crime in Latin America.
 Partners in the region are implementing historic peace deals, demobilizing guerrilla groups, redoubling their efforts to reform criminal sentencing and prisons, curtailing money laundering operations, and undertaking unprecedented actions against deeply embedded corruption.

 The hemisphere needs a comprehensive strategy for the day after a potential collapse to ensure that weapons outflows do not undermine such positive developments.
 That could include sharing intelligence on the weapons Venezuela possesses, as well as efforts to leverage technology to secure borders and prevent weapons smuggling.
 The United States and its partners in the region should also ramp up pressure on Russia over its arms sales to unstable and dictatorial regimes and even enact targeted sanctions on arms exporters, replicating a strategy used to address Russian military support for Syrian dictator Bashar al-Assad.
 It is insufficient for the region to simply hope that these weapons don’t fall into the wrong hands.
 Such a failure of planning could lead to a devastating new wave of violence.

-Ryan C. Berg is a research fellow at the American Enterprise Institute, where his research includes Latin American foreign-policy issues.
+Andrés Martínez-Fernández is a research associate at the American Enterprise Institute, whose research includes Latin American policy issues.